Payments and charges

 How to apply

-Contact Careline to request an assessment.
-This assessment will initially look at what equipment or adaptations will make it easier for you to live independently.
+Complete a support enquiry and we will contact you to arrange a full care needs assessment.
+The assessment will initially look at what equipment or adaptations will make it easier for you to live independently.
 For extensive adaptations, the financial means test will be carried out and you will be made aware of this during your assessment.

 You will then be given the relevant form to complete, or a member of the team will help you to complete the form.